 And it's done.
-After redirect to authoriticated user.
-0, logging with selected provider - You will be redirected back to pu blisher as an
+After redirect to auth0, logging with selected provider - You will be redirected back to publisher as an authenticated user.

 Reference

 In this chapter you can explore complete reference of things that exist in Publisher, list of functionality, how to use certain functions etc. This reference is meant to be quick reminder and sum up of everythnig that is already described in other chapters.